 When you decide you need a translator for a document or a website, you may find yourself wondering where to begin.
 As with most things, preparation is the key to success.
-Here are some hot tips to make your translation project a success.
+Here are some hot tips to ensure your translation project goals are met.

-W – COUNT WORDS – Most translation companies charge by the number of words in your document before it is translated.
+W – WORD COUNT – Most translation companies charge by the number of words in your document before it is translated.
 This is called the “Source Word Count”.
-Prepare your document in a format which is easy to work with so that a word count can be determined and agreed upon.
+Prepare your document in a format that is easy to work with so that a word count can be determined and agreed upon.

 N – NOTIFY – It is important to “Notify” bidders of exactly what you are looking for and what you want them to quote.
 Limit your specifications to a few key points and always include the following: